What Is A Lathe Machine? Its Diagram, Parts and How it Works

 Reaming is a kind of lathe machine operation that enlarges the hole in the workpiece after drilling.
 During the operations, the reamer enters the workpiece axially through the end and expands the existing hole to the diameter of the tool.

-Reaming is done to remvoe a minimal amount of material and create accurate diameter and a smoother internal finish.
+Reaming is done to remove a minimal amount of material and create an accurate diameter and a smoother internal finish.

 Boring

-Boring is a turning operation that is achieved as the cuttng tool enters the workpiece axially and removes material along the internal surface.
-It is performed to either create different shapes or to enlarge an existing hole like that of reaming.
+Boring is a turning operation that is achieved as the cutting tool enters the workpiece axially and removes material along the internal surface.
+We perform it to either create different shapes or to enlarge an existing hole, similar to the process of reaming.

 Tapping

-Tapping is achieved by using a tapping tool to cut threads into an existing hole.
+To achieve tapping, use a tapping tool to cut threads into an existing hole.
 The tapping tool enters the workpiece axially and cuts the thread.
-The hole is the size of the tap bit so that will accommodate the tapping tool.
-These operation is also used to make threading on nuts.
+The hole is sized to accommodate the tap bit.
+This operation is also used to make threading on nuts.

 How Does A Lathe Machine Work?